Skip to main content

 Amazon SNS Topic Operations

 SNS monitoring requires balancing administrative oversight with message flow visibility for critical topics.
-These filters capture topic management operations that could affect notification delivery and monitor all activities on security-sensitive topics.
-The multi-selector approach allows comprehensive monitoring of critical communication channels while reducing overall log volume through selective topic filtering.
+These selectors capture topic management operations that could affect notification delivery and monitor all activities on security-sensitive topics.
+The multi-selector approach allows comprehensive monitoring of critical communication channels while reducing overall log volume through selective topic selection.

 [